bowman2001/perplexdoc/content/site/home/d_layout.md

 Move and resize figures, images and code boxes with [_Markdown attributes_]({{< relref "attribute">}})!

-_View-port-sized_ responsive design and typography offer a consistent layout on five classes of screen sizes.
+_View-port-sized_ responsive design and typography offer a consistent layout on all view-ports &gt; {$360px}.